Siddhi-S-Thakur/Fake-News-Generator/README.md

 The process continues in a loop until the user decides to stop.

 This project is a simple demonstration of how randomness works in Python, and it also shows how to work with lists and string formatting

+Example Output:

+BREAKING NEWS: South Bombay GIRL orders a plate of samosa

+Do you want another headline? (yes/no): yes

+BREAKING NEWS: Virat Kohli eats during IPL match

+Do you want another headline? (yes/no): no

+Thanks for using Fake News Generator.